 HTC is developing a new blockchain-powered Android phone.
 A few weeks ahead of its latest flagship statement, HTC just revealed another piece of hardware.
-The company announced today at the 2018 blockchain conference in New York that it’s forthcoming HTC Exodus apparently a decentralized, blockchain and buzzword-packed marketing experience will be appearing as a phone.
+The company announced today at the 2018 blockchain conference in New York that its forthcoming HTC Exodus, apparently a decentralized, blockchain, and buzzword-packed marketing experience, will appear as a phone.

 According to the reports, HTC may even allow cryptocurrency as payment for the phone.
 It is seen that these phones can offer to improve the experience of cryptocurrency and DApp users over regular smartphones.

 Through Exodus, we are excited to be supporting underlying protocols such as Bitcoin, Lightning Networks, Ethereum, Dfinity, and more – Phil Chen, Vice founder and Chief Officer for the new endeavor

 He continues that he would like to support the entire blockchain ecosystem, and in the forthcoming months, he’ll be announcing many further exciting partnerships together.